donalffons/opencascade.js/README.md

 ## Which parts of the OpenCascade library are supported?

-As of right now, we supported 74.59% of all classes defined in OpenCascade.
+As of right now, we support 74.59% of all classes defined in OpenCascade.

 ![](https://image-charts.com/chart?cht=p3&chs=700x250&chd=t:25.4,74.6&chl=Unsupported\n(25.4%)|Supported\n(74.6%)&chf=ps0-0,lg,45,ffeb3b,0.2,f44336,1|ps0-1,lg,45,8bc34a,0.2,009688,1)